welcoMattic/painless-authentication-with-access-token/slides/slides.md

 ---

 # 🛂 Token issuer
-## Let's assume our tokens come from an external authorization server,
+## Let's assume our tokens come from an external authentication server,
 ## the user identity has been verified by this server

 <!--
-  To simplify the talk, we will assume that all tokens are issued by an authorization server.
+To simplify the talk, we will assume that all tokens are issued by an authentication server.

-  We don't need to verify the user identity, it has already be done by the authorization server before providing the token, we only have to focus on the validation of the token itself.
+We don't need to verify the user identity, it has already be done by the authentication server before providing the token, we only have to focus on the validation of the token itself.
 -->

 ---

-# ✅ Verify the token?
+# ✅ Validate the token?

-## The verification process is up to *you*
+## The validation process is up to <u>you</u>

-* Check if the string is present in a database
+* Check if the string is **present** in a database
-* Compute a hash and compare it to the expected one
+* **Compute a hash** and compare it to the expected one
-* Decode the token (base64, …) and make assertions on decoded values
+* **Decode the token** (base64, …) and make **assertions** on decoded values
-* Call an external service to validate the token
-* Verify the expiration date if needed
+* Ensure the **expiration date** is not passed if needed
-* Check if the token has been revoked or not
+* Check if the token has been **revoked** or not
+* Call an **OpenID Connect** server to validate the token
 * …

 <!--
-Depending on the kind of token you use, the verification process will be different.
+About validation, depending on the kind of token you use, the process will be different.
 It is up to you to define and code it.

-It could be about compare strings, compute signatures, check revocation or expiration date -->
+It could be comparing strings, computing signatures, checking revocation or expiration date, call an OpenID Connect server, etc…
+-->

 ---